-"RFA: Requirement limited to: Storage in a locked facility, access limited to the trained staff; Fair Trade: Soft requirements for central storage (pesticide may be stored in containers other than the original container).
-High level requirements for cooperative members. iii Fair Trade: Contains guidance to prevent reuse, but does not address final disposal of containers.
-RTRS: Does not address final disposal of containers iv GlobalGAP: No requirement related to the application of pesticides near water bodies vi Fair Trade: No indication on final disposal, small amounts of hazardous wastes may be burned vii RTRS: Contains measures to prevent the increase of the footprint, not to reduce it.
+- iRTRS: Restrictions limited to the pesticides banned by the Stockholm and Rotterdam Convention - ^{II} RFA: Requirement limited to: Storage in a locked facility, access limited to the trained staff; Fair Trade: Soft requirements for central storage (pesticide may be stored in containers other than the original container).
+High level requirements for cooperative members.

-$^{\rm v}$ RTRS: Only addresses the protection of waterbodies/watercourses viii Fair Trade: Limited to business planning and review.
+^{III} Fair Trade: Contains guidance to prevent reuse, but does not address final disposal of containers.
+RTRS: Does not address final - disposal of containers

-ix 1 Fair Trade : Training limited to IPM and agrochemical management; GlobalGAP: limited to health and safety
+William GlobalGAP: No requirement related to the application of pesticides near water bodies - VRTRS: Only addresses the protection of waterbodies/watercourses - vi Fair Trade: No indication on final disposal, small amounts of hazardous wastes may be burned - vii RTRS: Contains measures to prevent the increase of the footprint, not to reduce it. - $^{\mbox{\tiny viii}}$ Fair Trade: Limited to business planning and review. - ix 1 Fair Trade : Training limited to IPM and agrochemical management; GlobalGAP: limited to health and safety